freeCodeCamp/freeCodeCamp/docs/how-to-catch-outgoing-emails-locally.md

 ## Introduction

 Some of the email workflows, like updating a user's email, requires the back-end api-server to send out emails.
-While developing you can use a tool to catch these emails locally, instead of having to use an email provider and send an actual email.
-MailHog is one such email testing tool for developers, that will catch the emails your local freeCodeCamp instance is sending.
+While developing, you can use a tool to catch these emails locally, instead of having to use an email provider and send an actual email.
+MailHog is one such email testing tool for developers that will catch the emails your local freeCodeCamp instance is sending.

 ## Installing MailHog